dont-code/dont-code.github.io/index.md

 - Changing the app title
 - Describing the items you want to edit
 - Seeing the menus adapting in realtime
-- Watching the item editor reconfiguring itself
+- Watching the item editor change in realtime
+- Editing the data and Save it to your local computer
-- Saving & Loading the project
+- Saving & Loading projects

-Opensource, Dont-code is a no-code, low-code framework extensible through plugins.
-Developers from anywhere can provide plugins and extend the functionalities offered.

 Follow the developer's page to see how you can extend Dont-code

+## Latest News